bralax/ShotPut/README.md

 ## Limitations
 The system is currently limited in what it can interpret.
+1. The system can only find documentation in two locations:
+   1. A declaration of a method that takes in 1 parameter (A Javalin Context) (`public void endpoint(Context ctx)`)
+   2. Any call to declaring a endpoint on the Javalin object (`javalin.get(...)` etc.)
-1. The system can only interpret explicity defined endpoints What this means is that the system will only notice when you directly call a method on the javalin object (currently).
+      * The system can only interpret explicity defined endpoints What this means is that the system will only notice when you directly call a method on the javalin object (currently).
             To give an example:
                 ```java
                 public class Example {

                     public static void main(String[] args) {
                         ...
                         /** 1
                         * ...
                         */
                         get("some endpoint");
                         ...
                     }

                     public static void get(String endpoint) {
                         ...2
                         javalin.get(endpoint, ctx ->{...});
                     }
                 }

                 ```
                 This will notice the call to `javalin.get()` within the get method but it will ignore the call to the wrapper function even if the helper function call in main has a properly structed comment.
 This means that putting the doc comment at location 1 will not be interpreted but if you put the comment at location 2 the comment will be interpretted.
 This can cause problems if you wrap access to javalin in helper methods.

-1. The system can interpret additional information in specific circumstances.
+2. The system can interpret additional information in specific circumstances.
 The system is designed to do some of the work for you but only if you structure your code in a certain way.
 These "rules" are not best practices but rather there due to the limitations of the system.
 It's best practice not to write your code based on these rules but rather take then into account when looking at what gets automatically recognized by the system.
 The system uses an Abstract Syntax Tree (AST) so it can only determine things that can be found out from the source code prior to running.
 If you do not follow these rules it just requires more information to be documented by hand.
     1. If the endpoint name is a string constant, the system will interpret it for you and you will not have to use an `@endpoint` tag.